-The second response was not as sparse in the features: the true signal was a linear combination of the first four feature groups.
-The results are shown in Figure 4.
-In this case, fwelnet with α fixed at one lags the group lasso slightly in terms of the test MSE.
-Note that fwelnet with $\alpha = 1$ performs appreciably better than the lasso when the SNR is higher.
-Selecting α using CV improved the test MSE performance of fwelnet slightly, but not enough to outperform the group lasso; it also came at the cost of a very high FPR.
+slightly in test MSE.
+It is worth noting that fwelnet with $\alpha=1$ performs appreciably better than the lasso when the SNR is higher.
+Selecting $\alpha$ via cross-validation improved the test MSE performance of fwelnet slightly but not enough to outperform the group lasso; it also came at the cost of very high FPR.